William Small (artist)

-William Small, (27 May 1843 – 1929) was a Scottish illustrator and artist.
+William Small (27 May 1843 – 1929) was a Scottish illustrator and artist.
 His works are held by art galleries in Leicester, Liverpool, London and Manchester and his illustrations in noted periodicals including: Once a week, Good Words, The Graphic and Harpers.
 The Metropolitan Museum of Art describes him as being considered the most successful illustrator of his time.
-His style is typically Victorian.
+His style is typically Victorian, and sometimes connected with the Idyllic school.